achegevara/react-app-burgers/README.md

 and add menu items to the order. <br />
 App data is stored in the Google Firebase and is updated in a real-time mode. <br />

-The app covers only the frontend part of the process and does not make orders for real ;)
+The app covers only the frontend part of the process and does not make orders for real ;) <br />

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).